-The competition for these prestigious AberDoc scholarships is now open to students who wish to study for a full-time PhD commencing in September 2016:
+The competition for the prestigious AberDoc scholarships is now open to students who wish to study for a full-time PhD in any discipline commencing in September 2019

 To be eligible you must:

-- achievement of 7.0 in IELTS, or equivalent, as the normal case, for non-UK students (before the end of March 2016 at the latest)
+- Non-UK students must achieve 7.0 in IELTS, or equivalent (before the end of March 2019 at the latest);

-Deadlines: The University's general deadline for the 2016 competition is the 1st March 2016.
+The University's general deadline for the 2019 competition is the 1st March 2019.

-N.B.
-Please note that the deadline for the Departments of Geography & Earth Sciences, International Politics, History & Welsh History, Psychology and Theatre, Film & Television Studies is 29th January 2016.
+Please note that the deadline for the Departments of International Politics, History & Welsh History, Psychology and Theatre, Film & Television Studies is 25th January 2019.

 Value of AberDoc Scholarships